 Britain's radical intellectuals admired the writings of Pierre Bayle (1647-1706), a French philosopher and academician who had been exiled to the United Netherlands.
 Bayle advocated religious toleration.
 He questioned Christian traditions and derided superstitions.
-His writings stimulated interest in science – one engine of the Enlightenment.
+His writings stimulated an interest in science – one engine of the Enlightenment.
 Bayle applied science to medicine as had Hippocrates in ancient Greece.

-The rise in interest in scientific medicine, and this was accompanied by an inoculation controversy.
+The rise in interest in scientific medicine was accompanied by an inoculation controversy.
 The wife of the ambassador to the Ottoman capital at Constantinople, Lady Mary Wortley Montagu, learned of the success of inoculations by medical professionals there.
-In 1718, she returned to Britain with this knowledge and spoke out.
+In 1718, she returned to Britain and spoke in support of inoculations.
 Some traditionally-minded people denounced inoculation as unnatural and impious, but inoculations were begun in London.

-In philosophy, John Locke (1632-1704) was followed fifty years later by an Anglican bishop, George Berkeley (pronounced BARKley).
-He, like Locke, believed that knowledge arose from the senses, but this simple empiricism had become complicated.
+In philosophy, John Locke (1632-1704) was followed fifty years later by an Anglican bishop, George Berkeley, pronounced BARKley, (1685-1753).
+Berkeley, like Locke, believed that knowledge arose from the senses, but his simple empiricism had become complicated.
 Newton's discoveries, first published in the late 1680s, involved a lot of mathematics.
 Berkeley addressed the question how it was that signals arising from outside a person's brain were transposed into knowledge.
 Berkeley took the position that defied common sense.
 He concluded that we cannot claim that what we see is actually connected to a world outside our mind.
-With this arose the amusing suggestion into the twenty-first century that if a tree falls in the forest and nobody hears it, the event did not occur.
-But Berkeley believed that all reality was idea and that idea was God.
+With this arose the amusing suggestion that if a tree falls in the forest and nobody hears it, the event did not occur.
+Berkeley assumed that all reality was idea and that idea was God.
 He believed that whatever existed did so because God perceived it.
 Then came other interpretations of mind related to matter.

 Following Berkeley in philosophy was a Scot from Edinburgh: David Hume (1711-1776).
 His kind of potential had often been lost, but times had changed.
 Advances had been made in education in Europe.
-Born in a tenement, Hume was another of those youngsters accepted at a university while still a child: he started attending Edinburgh University at the age of twelve.
-His was the kind of intelligence that had often been lost to society because of poverty and failed recognition.
-Although Hume was born in an Edinburgh tenement he was given educational opportunity.
-He was urged to study law, during which he preferred broader reading, and he had a nervous breakdown from which it took a few years to recover.
+Born in a tenement, Hume was another of those youngsters of modern times accepted at a university while still a child: he started attending Edinburgh University at the age of twelve.
+He was urged to study law, but he preferred broader reading, and he had a nervous breakdown from which it took a few years to recover.

-Like many others, Hume was influenced by the science of Newton and by the epistemology of Locke, and in his early adulthood Hume wrote essays and a six-volume work titled the History of England, attempting impartiality and more than the deeds of kings and statesmen.
-Looking at economic issues empirically he predated Adam Smith and wrote of money as only a means of exchange rather than wealth itself.
+Like many others, Hume was influenced by the science of Newton, and he was influenced by the epistemology of Locke.
+In his early adulthood Hume wrote essays and a six-volume work titled The History of England, attempting impartiality and more than the deeds of kings and statesmen.
+Looking at economic issues empirically he predated Adam Smith and wrote of money as a means of exchange rather than wealth itself.
 Wealth, he said, existed in commodities – things sought and traded.
 Nations were poor, he claimed, because they did not produce enough that could be traded.